La Patrie Concert CW Q1T

 Reliability (New Guitar - Not Yet Rated)

 The La Patrie Concert CW classical guitar is an exceptionally well made standard sized instrument.
-As you can see from the internal shots, even the bits you can't normally see show excellent workmanship and attention to detail.
+As you can see from the internal shots (whoops, coming soon ), even the bits you can't normally see show excellent workmanship and attention to detail.
 Quality control is exceptional.

 Of course, there was a time when that was just 'how you made a classical guitar' - then mass production happened ;-)